DCC-EX/dcc-ex.github.io/docs/reference/software/command-summary-consolidated.rst

     :local:
     :class: in-this-section

-For details on how to configure turnouts/points see: `Turnouts/Points (Configuring the EX-CommandStation)`_
+For details on how to configure turnouts/points see: :ref:`reference/software/command-summary-consolidated:turnouts/points (configuring the ex-commandstation)`

 |hr-dashed|